 And because Vivi’s “display agnostic” technology works with any projector or LCD screen from any manufacturer, the system can develop and grow via regular software updates with no need for new presentation equipment.
 As each projector and screen reaches the end of its useful lives, it can simply be replaced as normal.

 One of most attractive aspects of Vivi for eLearning or IT managers is the

-So the entire Vivi network is integrated, with whole-of-school management functionality channeled through this single portal, which can be accessed seamlessly by user login.
+So the entire Vivi network is integrated, with whole-of-school management functionality channelled through this single platform, which can be accessed seamlessly by user login.
 By comparison, the traditional model for school technology, with its emphasis on hardware over connected software, is fragmented, unwieldy and inefficient.